 - unlimited free travel to and from sporting venues on the day of the match on host cities' public transport

 - free travel on the Aeroexpress, which links Moscow's three major airports with Moscow city centre, two days before and after the matches in Moscow

 - free travel on intercity trains for spectators attending multiple matches across the various host cities.

 To be eligible, you must register and book your train tickets via the Russian Transport Directorate of FIFA World Cup website.

-When travelling, you'll need to present your passport and printed boarding pass (for intercity trains), and carry your FAN ID and relevant match ticket.
+When travelling, you'll need to present your passport, printed boarding pass (for intercity trains), your FAN ID and relevant match ticket.

 Smoking, consuming alcohol (apart from in the train restaurant carriage) or being intoxicated is prohibited on all Russian trains and at railway stations.
 If you fail to obey, you could be denied travel.

 Security at railway stations is similar to security inspections at airports.
 Arrive no later than 30 minutes prior to departure to ensure sufficient time to pass through security.
 Visit the Russian Railways website for more information on the rules at Russian railway stations.

 Russian authorities will introduce heightened security measures in host cities from 25 May to 25 July 2018, including restrictions on entering host cities using private bus services.
 There will be bans on the purchase or possession of weapons, explosives and certain poisonous substances.